 Rhinoceros have only one predator, humans, who prize them for their hooves, blood, urine and above all for their horns for use in traditional medicines.
 The horns are also used to make handles for traditional Jambiya daggers, worn as a status symbol by men in Yemen.

 Rhinoceros are classed as near threatened by the International Union for Conservation of Nature and Natural Resources (on the IUCN red list).
 Poaching continues to be a serious problem and there may be more than 20,000 Southern White Rhinoceros in the wild.

 Your visit to Werribee Open Range Zoo helps to fight species extinction.
-Visiting the rhinos is an opportunity not only to see these wonderful animals at close range, but also to learn about the threats to many African species, what the international community is doing to try to conserve this species, and how Zoos Victoria is contributing to the fight.
+Visiting the rhinos is an opportunity not only to see these wonderful animals at close range, but also learn about the Zoo’s conservation program Beads for Wildlife, which helps communities and wildlife in Africa.

 The Southern White Rhinoceros is predominantly found in South Africa.
 It is the largest of the five species of rhinoceros and is also known as the ‘square-lipped rhinoceros’ because of its wide, straight upper lip that enables it to graze.
 It is seldom aggressive and is the most sociable of the five species.
 Bulls are more vocal, making snorting, bellowing and trumpeting sounds.